 The Telecommunications Act does not obviate the statutory language on CMRS contained in the Budget Act but is peppered with references to Section 332 and other exceptions for CMRS.
-Section 332 of the
+Section 332 of the conditions," remarking that this was not meant to preclude other concerns that might be included in that category.
+The items listed by the Committee are: customer billing information and practices, billing disputes, other consumer protection matters, facilities

 Budget Reconciliation Act of 1993 amended the Communications Act of 1934 to prohibit state regulation of CMRS entry and rates.
-"Other terms and conditions" are excepted.20 The House Budget Committee, in its report accompanying the Budget Act, gave what it said was an illustrative list of
+"Other terms and conditions" are excepted.4 The House Budget Committee, in its report accompanying the Budget Act, gave what it said was an illustrative list of "terms and siting,5 transfers of control, the bundling of services and equipment, the requirement that carriers make capacity available on a wholesale basis, or "such other matters as fall within a state's lawful authority."
+Other provisions of the 1993 amendments allow states to impose universal service requirements on mobile providers and regulate CMRS rates directly under certain conditions.